rishikabhura/Vrinda_sales_dashboard/README.md

 - **Age & Gender**: Adults are the largest customer group, with women dominating across all age categories.
 - **Sales Channels**: Amazon (35%), Flipkart (22%), and Myntra (23%) are the top contributors, while Meesho, Ajio, and others contribute smaller shares.

-## 📷 Dashboard Preview
-Here’s the snapshot of the dashboard:

-![Vrinda Store Dashboard]

 ## 🚀 How to Use
 1. Clone or download this repository